-Hume Lake Campground is a popular facility along Hume Lake, one of Sequoia National Forest's most visited destinations.
+Hume Lake camping is a popular activity along Hume Lake, one of Sequoia National Forest's most visited destinations.
 The area offers year-round recreational opportunities, including fishing, canoeing, hiking, biking, snowmobiling, snowshoeing and cross-country skiing.

 Hume Lake is a year-round recreation destination.
 During warmer months, visitors can enjoy fishing, non-motorized boating, hiking and mountain biking.